-API client
+API Client

 The various operations and objects used to interact with API v5 are defined in a specification document.
 This allows us to utilize various tooling to ingest that specification to generate documentation and an API Client, which can be used to generate cURL commands for all operations.
-To see how to log into the API client and for some starter recipes, please check out API Cookbook document.

-To access the API client on your Masking Engine, go to http://myMaskingEngine.myDomain.com/masking/apiclient.
+To access the API client on your Masking Engine, go to http://myMaskingEngine.myDomain.com/masking/api-client.